AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

   * This does not have to be the root and is often a dedicated welcome page for the app.
 * **Customize app experience** - A PWA-enabled app is still an AEM site delivered through a browser.
 [These display options](https://developer.mozilla.org/en-US/docs/Web/Manifest/display) define how the browser should be hidden or otherwise presented to the user on the local device.
   * **Standalone** - The browser is completely hidden from the user and it appears like a native app.
 This is the default value.
-    * With this option, app navigation must be possible entirely through your content using links and buttons on the site's pages without using the browser's navigation controls.
+    * With this option, app navigation must be possible entirely through your content using links and components on the site's pages without using the browser's navigation controls.
   * **Browser** - The browser appears as it normally would when visiting the site.
   * **Minimal UI** - The browser is mostly hidden, like a native app, but basic navigation controls are exposed.
   * **Full Screen** - The browser is completely hidden, like a native app, but is rendered in full screen mode.
-    * With this option, app navigation must be possible entirely through your content using links and buttons on the site's pages without using the browser's navigation controls.
+    * With this option, app navigation must be possible entirely through your content using links and components on the site's pages without using the browser's navigation controls.
 * **Screen orientation when opening the app** - As a local app, the PWA needs to know how to handle [device orientations.](https://developer.mozilla.org/en-US/docs/Web/Manifest/orientation)
-  * **Any** - The app adjusts to the user's selected orientation.
+  * **Any** - The app adjusts to the orientation of the user's device.
 This is the default value.
-  * **Portrait** - This forces the app to open in portrait layout regardless of the user's orientation of the device.
+  * **Portrait** - This forces the app to open in portrait layout regardless of the orientation of the user's device.
-  * **Landscape** - This forces the app to open in landscape layout regardless of the user's orientation of the device.
+  * **Landscape** - This forces the app to open in landscape layout regardless of the orientation of the user's device.
-* **Color of the toolbar** - This defines the [color of the app](https://developer.mozilla.org/en-US/docs/Web/Manifest/theme_color) and depending on the browser can affect other presentation elements.
+* **Color of the toolbar** - This defines the [color of the app](https://developer.mozilla.org/en-US/docs/Web/Manifest/theme_color) and, depending on the browser, can affect other app presentation elements.
 * **Color of the splash screen** - This defines the [background color of the app,](https://developer.mozilla.org/en-US/docs/Web/Manifest/background_color) which is shown as the app loads.
   * Certain browsers [build a splash screen automatically](https://developer.mozilla.org/en-US/docs/Web/Manifest#Splash_screens) from the app name, background color, and icon.
-  * The splash screen is not visible to the user on sufficiently fast devices.
 * **Icon** - This defines [the icon](https://developer.mozilla.org/en-US/docs/Web/Manifest/icons) that represents the app on the user's device.
   * The icon must be a png file of size 512x512 pixels.
   * The icon must be [stored in DAM.](/help/assets/overview.md)